nespinoza/luckyimg-reduction/README.md

 The full method is explained in Espinoza et al. (2016b), but the steps are:

-    1. Model the brightest star as a rotated, assymetric gaussian.
+    1. Model the brightest star as a weighted sum of a rotated, assymetric gaussian and a Moffat profile.

-    2. Generate a residual image between this model and the original image which will be used to estimate the noise at each pixel.
+    2. Generate a residual image between this model and the original image which will be used to estimate the noise at each pixel (in order to include systematic and statistical uncertainties).

     3. With this noise estimation, extract photometry at the center and at different radii in a N pixel radius and